NyxAir

 NyxAir OÜ is an Estonian regional airline headquartered in Tallinn operating scheduled and charter passenger and cargo flights.

 History

 NyxAir was founded in 2017 and on 7 June 2018, the Estonian Transport Agency issued its Air Operator Certificate (AOC).

 Destinations

 The airline mainly performs short-term charters, but has also in 2020 and 2021 won government procurements and wet-lease contracts to fly domestic flights in Estonia, Finland and Sweden.
-In Estonia, the company started flights between Tallinn and Kuressaare on the island Saaremaa in December 2020.
-In Finland (since May 2021) the company runs flights from Helsinki to Jakobstad - Kokkola, Kemi and Jyväskylä.
-The company has also flown domestic flights in Sweden on behalf of Air Leap.
-From March 2022 it flies from Stockholm-Bromma to Kristianstad and Trollhättan on behalf of local companies.
+In Estonia, the company started flights between Tallinn and Kuressaare on the island Saaremaa in December 2020 and between Tallinn and Kärdla in Hiiumaa from 1 March 2024.
+In Finland, the company runs flights from Helsinki to Jakobstad - Kokkola, Savonlinna, Kemi and Jyväskylä since May 2021.
+NyxAir has also flown domestic flights in Sweden on behalf of Air Leap.
+Since March 2022 it flies from Stockholm-Bromma to Trollhättan on behalf of the Swedish local airline Västflyg.
+In addition, cargo flights in central Europe are operated.